-2020 HK\$'000 2019 HK\$'000 Depreciation charge of right-of-use assets Expense relating to short-term leases 9 146 9 121 Total amount recognised in profit or loss 155 130
+2021 HK\$'000 2020 HK\$'000 Depreciation charge of right-of-use assets Expense relating to short-term leases 9 - 9 146 Total amount recognised in profit or loss 9 155

-The Group regularly entered into short-term leases for office premises.
 The Group does not recognise right-of-use assets and lease liabilities in regard of these short-term leases.
 The Group recognises the lease payments associated with those leases as an expense on a straight-line basis over the lease terms.
 There is no renewal options and variable lease payments included in these lease agreements.

-For the year ended 31 December 2020, total cash outflow for leases amounts to approximately HK\$146,000 (2019: HK\$121,000).
+For the year ended 31 December 2021, total cash outflow for leases amounts of Nil (2020: HK\$146,000).